erf/mu_state/README.md

 ## Getting started

 Declare state as a global final `MuState` variable and pass it an initial `MuEvent`.
-Pass a new `MuEvent` object to `MuState.value` as the state changes.
+Add new `MuEvent` objects to `MuState.value` as state changes.

-Implement a custom state class which extends `MuState`, for more complex state handling.
+For more complex state handling, extends `MuState` and implement the necessary logic / methods.

-Listen to a single state object using `MuBuilder`.
+Listen to a single `MuState` object using `MuBuilder`.

-Listen to multiple state objects using `MuMultiBuilder`, which notifies you with a list of `MuEvent` values.
+Listen to multiple `MuState` objects using `MuMultiBuilder`, which notifies you with a list of `MuEvent` values on every state change.

 ## Example